 (It’s OK; I’m learning to accept that I’m in this world on my own.
 And I’m learning to find peace with that.)

 So, I set off on my way for the walk (which included a fair bit of skipping, too, if I’m honest).
-Because I was on my own, I had the luxury of stopping to look at anything and everything I wanted—and for as long as I wanted.
-Which means that I got to enjoy the smallest snail I’ve ever seen—as well as several pretty flowers and trees.
+Because I was on my own, I had the luxury of stopping to look at anything and everything I wanted, and for as long as I wanted.
+This means that I got to enjoy the smallest snail I’ve ever seen, as well as several pretty flowers and trees.
 (I may have even talked to the sheep a bit, as you do.)